 Tucked away in northwest Belgium, Bruges is a lovely medieval town.
 Crisscrossed by canals and arched bridges, you’ll find more cyclists than cars traveling through its cobblestone streets.

 The city’s colorful market square is one of the top Instagram worthy places in Europe.
 For a bit of Dutch charm, you can walk along the river to reach hilltop windmills.
 Also, be sure to climb the old belfry tower for panoramic views over Bruges.

 For a detailed walking tour of the city, see my guide on spending one day in Bruges.

-Brussels might seem like an odd choice for the best European cities for photography.
+Brussels might seem like an odd choice among the most Instagrammable places in Europe.
 But there’s more to this capital city than banks and waffles.